SandersKM/PsycStatsWorkbook/README.md

 c) How many participants said that they were not at all happy?

-d) How many participants didn't answer this question (NA)?
+d) How many participants said that they were at least moderatly happy?

 e) Create a barplot showing the reponses for "happy".
-Can you figure out how to change the y-axis label?

 f) Describe the distribution.